-Protecting your intellectual property is an essential part of running a business.
-Trade marks are one of the most common forms of intellectual property as they prevent other people from using it after it is registered.
+Protecting your intellectual property is an essential part of running a business in 2025.
+Trade marks remain one of the most common forms of IP protection, as they prevent others from using your unique brand identifiers once registered.

-If your business is thinking of registering a trade mark in Australia, it’s important to understand the laws that govern trade marks and how you can comply with it.
+If your business is thinking of registering a trade mark in Australia, it’s important to understand the laws that govern trade marks and how you can comply with them in today’s regulatory landscape.

-In this article, we’ll go through the key things you need to know about the Trade Marks Act 1995 (the Act) and other important legal considerations.
+In this article, we’ll go through the key things you need to know about the Trade Marks Act 1995 (the Act) and other important legal considerations that apply in 2025.

 What Is A Trade Mark?

-A trade mark is a way of legally protecting your IP.
-So, when you register a trade mark, no one else can use it otherwise they’ll face legal consequences.
+A trade mark is a legal means of protecting your intellectual property.
+When you register a trade mark, you secure exclusive rights to that mark, ensuring that no one else can use it in a way that may dilute your brand identity or mislead consumers.

-Although, you can’t just pick anything and decide you want to trade mark it.
-In order for something to qualify as a trade mark, it must be distinctive and unique to the business.
-Furthermore, it cannot be too descriptive or general.
+However, you can’t simply choose any element and decide to register it.
+For a symbol, design or phrase to qualify as a trade mark, it must be distinctive and inherently linked to your business.
+It also must not be merely descriptive or generic.

-If you register your trade mark and someone else makes an objection to it (for example, if they think your trade mark is too similar to theirs), you may find yourself in a trade mark opposition
+If you register your trade mark and someone objects—perhaps arguing your mark is too similar to their own—you may find yourself facing a trade mark opposition.
+It’s crucial to understand this process and your available options.

 Why Do Businesses Register Trade Marks?